molarmanful/kirsch/README.md

 If you wish, you can use this binary (instead of or alongside FontForge) to view glyphs and build desired font formats not found on the Releases page.

-HarfBuzz (or more specifically, `hb-view`) is necessary if you wish to use `img.sh` to generate the images found in `img/`, but is otherwise unused in the building of the final font files. `bdfresize` is for generating HiDPI fonts.
+`hb-view` is necessary if you wish to use
+`img.sh` to generate the images found in `img/`, but is otherwise unused in the building of the final font files. `bdfresize` is for generating HiDPI fonts.
 `bdftopcf` is for generating PCF fonts.